Tickets & Deals

 5) Place your design in the position you want the judges to see.
 Displays may be adjusted for spacing by staff only.
 Judge will view directly in front and approximately 3 feet away.

-6) Each designer should enter the class experience level for which they qualify:
+6) Each designer should enter the Division experience level for which they qualify:

 NOVICE – one who has not received a First-Place design ribbon